crolang-p2p/.github/profile/README.md

 ## Usage Examples
 ### Broker
-Running the Broker without any additional configuration is easy as running a Docker image as described in the [Broker's documentation](https://github.com/crolang-p2p/crolang-p2p-broker?tab=readme-ov-file#run-the-broker).
-The [examples-crolang-p2p-broker](https://github.com/crolang-p2p/examples-crolang-p2p-broker) contains advanced usage examples, where the Broker's behaviour is customized through the use of webhooks and environment variables.
+Running the Broker without any additional configuration is easy as running a Docker image as described in the [Broker's documentation](https://github.com/crolang-p2p/crolang-p2p-broker?tab=readme-ov-file#run-the-broker); the [examples-crolang-p2p-broker](https://github.com/crolang-p2p/examples-crolang-p2p-broker) repository contains advanced usage examples, where the Broker's behaviour is customized through the use of webhooks and environment variables.

 ### CrolangP2P Nodes
 - [JVM (Kotlin): examples-kotlin-crolang-p2p-node-jvm](https://github.com/crolang-p2p/examples-kotlin-crolang-p2p-node-jvm)